 While modern Chinese apartments now have glass windows, some people still enjoy decorating them with paper-cuttings (always red).
 Paper cuttings can be bought at nearly any tourist or souvenir market and their light weight makes them easy to fit in your suitcase.

 Of all precious stones, jade is considered the most valuable, and is linked to the notions of nobility, perfection, and even immortality.
 Jade is fashioned into all sorts of tokens, jewelery, and statues that are thought to bring luck and good health.
 Jade is one of the potentially trickier souvenirs to buy; fake jade products abound and genuine, good quality jade is expensive.
 Ask your guide to recommend a trustworthy place to buy jade and always buy from a certified dealer.
-Once you have found a good place to buy jade, a nice gift to consider is a small statue or pendant in the shape of the recipient’s zodiac animal (see here for more information about the Chinese zodiac).
+Once you have found a good place to buy jade, a nice gift to consider is a small statue or pendant in the shape of the recipient’s zodiac animal.

 Colorful posters and other Mao-era paraphernalia make great presents for both the artistically and historically inclined.
 If you are in Beijing, the best place to purchase propaganda posters is Panjiayuan Antiques Market.
 Despite being an antiques market, most of the posters are reproductions but you may find some genuine gems in and amongst the rubbish!
 In Shanghai, the shop attached to the excellent Propaganda Poster Art Center sells copies of the posters that they have on display.